FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

      - Review SWMMFLOW.DAT.

    * - 4000
-     - There is a Conflict Between Inlets in the SWMMFLO.DAT File and Sub- catchments in the SWMM.INP, Features in Both Lists Need to Be in the Same Order
+     - There is a Conflict Between Inlets in the

+       SWMMFLO.DAT File and Sub-catchments in the SWMM.INP,

+       Features in Both

+       Lists Need to Be in the Same Order
      - Check the order of the inlets and the subcatchments.

    * - 4000
-     - Inlets in the SWMMFLO.DAT File must be Identical to the Listed Inlets Junction Table of SWMM.INP File
+     - Inlets in the SWMMFLO.DAT File must be Identical

+       to the Listed Inlets Junction Table of SWMM.INP File
      - Check the order of the inlets in SWMMFLOW.DAT and SWMM.INP.

    * - 4000